SMS Kaiser Karl VI: General characteristics and machinery

 Kaiser Karl VI was 117.9 m long at the waterline and was 118.96 m long overall.
 She had a beam of 17.27 m and a draft of 6.75 m.
 She displaced 6166 LT as designed and up to 6864 LT at full load.
-Having gained experience with the stability problems caused by Kaiserin und Königin Maria Theresias military masts, Kaiser Karl VI was completed with lighter pole masts and a significantly smaller superstructure.
+Having gained experience with the stability problems caused by Kaiserin und Königin Maria Theresia's military masts, Kaiser Karl VI was completed with lighter pole masts and a significantly smaller superstructure.
 Her crew varied between 535 and 550 officers and men over the course of her career.
 Kaiser Karl VI was fitted with two pole masts for observation.

 The ship's propulsion system consisted of two 4-cylinder triple-expansion engines that drove a pair of screw propellers.
 The engines were built at the Stabilimento Tecnico Triestino (STT) shipyard in Trieste that built the ship.
 Steam was provided by sixteen water-tube Belleville boilers manufactured by Maudslay, Sons and Field of Britain.
 The engines were rated at 12000 ihp for a top speed of 20 kn, though on trials they produced a top speed of 20.83 kn.
 Coal storage amounted to 500 LT normally and up to 818 LT under wartime loading.